 - Substitute Options: Regular Coke or Dr. Pepper can be swapped if cherry Coke isn’t available, adding a similar sweetness.
 If you want the hint of cherry, use regular Coke with a splash of cherry juice or a few maraschino cherries to infuse flavor.

-- Tip: Cola adds sweetness and depth to slow-cooked meats, so any cola-based soda will work in a pinch.
+- Tip: Cola enhances the sweetness and depth of slow-cooked meats, so any cola-based soda can serve as a convenient option.

 Orange Juice